Did We Say See Niagara Falls Free?!?

 Yes, we said that you can see Niagara Falls Free.
 No, there is no mistake there.
 And, we are about to tell all the incredible free places to see Niagara Falls.

 Just so we are all on the up and up here, no, I am not saying that you can do everything possible in Niagara Falls for free.
 Of course that is not the case.
-We have another story to guide you through the Everything there is to do at Niagara Falls, and more details about the Niagara Falls Underground Railroad Heritage Center, which we believe is a must have experience, if money is not tight.
+We have another story to guide you through the Everything there is to do at Niagara Falls, and more details about some other attractions, such as the Niagara Falls Underground Railroad Heritage Center, which we believe is a must have experience, if money is not tight.
 There is so much to see and do in the area that we recommend staying a couple days, and we have some amazing suggestions on where to stay in Niagara Falls.

 BUT, you can definitely have an amazing experience at Niagara, see every part of the falls, including the American, Bridal Veil, and Horseshoe Falls, the Upper Falls, both the American and Canadian rapids, for no cost but getting there.